Damoy/ImageFilter/README.md

 ---------------------------------------

 <h2>[Try it out]</h2>
-    1. Put the desired images in "/resources/input/" <br>
+    1. Put the desired images in "/resources/input/".<br>
     2. Launch by double clicking on ImageFilter.jar.<br>
 3. Wait few seconds and enjoy processed images at "/resources/output" :)